 Q6: How did the apartheid policy impact South Africa, according to Mandela?

-A6: Mandela believed apartheid inflicted deep wounds on South Africa, dividing its people and causing lasting harm.
+A6: Mandela believed that apartheid inflicted deep wounds on South Africa, dividing its people and causing lasting harm.
 He acknowledged the sacrifices of those who fought against apartheid and recognised the need for reconciliation and healing in the post-apartheid era.

 Q7: What lessons did Mandela learn about courage during his struggles?